The Real Story of Happy Birthday to You: Production

 The film was produced in 1991.

-Czechoslovakian-born Canadian composer Milan Kymlicka provided the music for the film.
+Czech-Canadian composer Milan Kymlicka provided the music for the film.
 He has also composed music for other Canadian TV series such as Babar, Rupert, The Busy World of Richard Scarry, The Legend of White Fang, The Adventures of Paddington Bear, the 1997 version of Lassie, Alfred Hitchcock Presents, Night Hood and The Neverending Story.